 You then have to run the robotic pool cleaner through another cleaning cycle (or perhaps more than one) to finally get rid of all of the algae dust.

 It is much quicker, in the long run, to manually vacuum to waste.

-Can you use an automatic pool cleaner to remove alage dust?
+Can you use an automatic pool cleaner to remove algae dust?

-However, as you would still need to use the waste setting on the filter, the pool’s water level is likely to drop substantially before the pool cleaner had covered the entire bottom of the pool.
+However, as you would still need to use the waste setting on the filter, the pool’s water level is likely to drop substantially before the pool cleaner had covered the entire bottom of the pool (or even half of the bottom).
 So manually vacuuming to waste would be the best method.

 Should you swim in a pool with algae dust?